kimjune01/pyactiverecord/README.md

   "password": ""
 }
 ```
-value of "database" must be snake-case of the model class name.
+value of "database" must be lower-case of the model class name.